-The supervisory file contains the current Covenant Form, all Agreed Records and any formal reports required by other bodies.
+12 The supervisory file contains the current Covenant Form, all Agreed Records and any formal reports required by other bodies.
 For information on storage and access to supervisory files see Policy Section 4.

-- 1.6.1 Reflective supervision in the Methodist Church has three main functions: - to support the wellbeing and development of those who minister; - to safeguard the interests of those amongst whom ministry is exercised, including those of children and vulnerable adults; - to ensure that the ministry offered in the name of the Methodist Church is collegially and accountably reflected upon in the light of God's mission and the purposes of the Methodist Church. - 1.6.2 Effective supervision in this context rests on three pillars Normative: - Shared theological reflection on the practices and vocation of ministry within the horizon of God's mission and within the Methodist Church's standing orders and doctrinal standards - The shared identification of risks to self and others and the Methodist Church and the identification of steps to ameliorate those risks.
+- to ensure that the ministry offered in the name of the Methodist Church is collegially and accountably reflected upon in the light of God's mission and the purposes of the Methodist Church. - 1.6.2 Effective supervision in this context rests on three pillars13 Normative: - Shared theological reflection on the practices and vocation of ministry within the horizon of God's mission and within the Methodist Church's standing orders and doctrinal standards - The shared identification of risks to self and others and the Methodist Church and the identification of steps to ameliorate those risks.